ikt32/GTAVManualTransmission/README.md

 * "hunt_weapon" 0 - In gear
 * "hunt_weapon" 1 - Neutral

-Please note that the neutral gear is the gearbox simulated neutral gear, which isn't affected by the hand brake!
+Please note that the neutral gear is a simulated neutral gear, which is clutch in gear 1.
+Take this in consideration for your speedometer implementation.

 __Important note:__ Usage of decorators out of base game context isn't guaranteed to work.
-Think CitizenFX-based mods.
-The reason behind this is that we're just hijacking some existing base game scripts and hope nothing conflicts.
+CitizenFX-based mods will crash.
+Cross-script communication can be simply disabled using the ```CrossScript = 0``` in ```Gears.ini``` for these situations.